 ‘Want to have a crack at this?’
 Harry held the cloak out.
 ‘Just listen.
 I wasn’t joking when I said it was legendary.’

 She gathered the cloak into her arms and closed her eyes.
-‘It’s—’ A gasp tore from her lips.
-‘Incroyable…’ She screwed her face up and clutched the cloak to her chest, then opened her eyes.
-‘I don’t even know how to describe it: it’s that niggling fear of eyes in the dark, the unsettling little feel of the creeping count of birthdays, the helplessness of watching the sun set on a perfect day, inevitable, intangible, inescapable, all woven with magic into the threads of this cloak.’
+‘It’s—’ a gasp tore from her lips ‘—incroyable…’ She screwed her face up and clutched the cloak to her chest.
+‘I don’t even know how to describe it.
+It’s that niggling fear of eyes in the dark, the unsettling little feel of the creeping count of birthdays, the helplessness of watching the sun set on a perfect day, inevitable, intangible, inescapable, all woven with magic into the threads of this cloak.’

 ‘It’s a Deathly Hallow,’ Harry murmured.
 ‘I’m descended from the Peverells.
 Your Papa can probably tell you all about it.’

-‘Merde,’ Gabby whispered.
+‘Merde,’ Gabby whispered, opening her eyes.
 ‘I don’t know how they made this, it’s not like anything else.
 There’s no structure… It’s just feeling and magic, as one, no threads of different enchantments at all.’
 She passed it back to him.
 ‘I’m not even sure this cloak is enchanted silk, it might just be magic.’

 ‘Do you know about the other two Hallows?’